Jacob A. Lutz III Award for Eminent Scholars

 - Pattern of the nominee’s research productivity

-- Academic reputation of the journals, publishing houses, exhibitions, and professional presentations in which the nominee’s work has appeared
+- Academic reputation of the journals, publishing houses, exhibitions, performances and other creative activities (e.g. film screening, design, etc.), and professional presentations in which the nominee’s work has appeared

 Curriculum Vitae

-The curriculum vitae would especially focus on research, scholarship, innovation, and creative achievement.
+- Focus on research, scholarship, innovation, and creative achievement

-These references may include collaborators, and typically are from national or international experts in the field (academic, industrial, federal agency, professional association, etc.) attesting to the nominee’s contributions and the impact of their work
+- References may include collaborators, typically from national or international experts in the field (academic, industrial, federal agency, professional association, etc.) attesting to the nominee’s contributions and the impact of their work

 Selection Criteria